 No More Marking

-Notre Dame High School will lead a project investigating the impact of an online comparative judgement platform on teacher workload and pupils’ English outcomes in Years 7, 8 and 9.
+An evaluation of an online comparative judgement platform on teacher workload and pupils’ English outcomes in Years 7, 8 and 9